WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

   )

   (func $task_0 (param (ref null $ct))
     ...
     ;; To yield execution, simply suspend to scheduling logic in $entry.
     (suspend $yield)
     ...
   )

   ...

   (func $task_n (param (ref null $ct)) ...)

 )
 ```

 Note that `$entry` performs all scheduling; it is responsible for picking the
 next task to resume in two different circumstances: If the most recent task
 suspended itself, and if it simply ran to completion and returned.

-However, we observe that this asymmetric approach requires two low-level stack
+However, we observe that this asymmetric approach requires two stack switches in
-switches in order to change execution from one task to another: The first when
+order to change execution from one task to another: The first when `suspend`-ing
-`suspend`-ing from the yielding task to `$entry`, and a second when `$entry`
+from the yielding task to `$entry`, and a second when `$entry` resumes the next
-resumes the next task.
+task.

 Our proposal provides a mechanism to optimize the particular pattern shown here,